 5. Small root vegetables – This includes carrots, green onions, radishes, and turnips.
 Small root vegetables grow very well in containers.
 The lack of existing roots makes these vegetables ideal for growing in small spaces.
 These vegetables grow best in loose soil, so use a potting soil that contains perlite.

 6. Potatoes – These vegetables are suited for growing in containers.
 One of the best parts about this is that you won’t have to dig through the dirt when it’s time to harvest the potatoes.

 All you’ll have to do is tip over the pot and pluck them out of the dirt.

 An important thing to remember when planting potatoes in pots is that you should always plant them in a container that is tall enough to hill up the soil around the stalks as they grow.
-Potatoes will grow in almost anything, though, as long as they have sufficient amount of drainage and nutrient-rich soil.
+Potatoes will grow in almost anything, though, as long as they have a sufficient amount of drainage and nutrient-rich soil.

 7. Herbs – These are a great thing to grow on a patio because they don’t need a lot of space.
 And, who doesn’t love fresh herbs in cooking, picked right from their own back yard.
 If you’re new to gardening or don’t have a green thumb, then start with basil.
 It’s simple to grow, but also has tell-tale signs that you’re not properly watering as the leaves become wilted and droopy.
 Plus, basil smells amazing!

 These are only a small fraction of the plants that can grow in pots.
 These plants listed are good for the patio because almost all of them provides some element of color, in turn making them very decorative.